 To learn more, read about how to use indirect data sources to build an intelligence report.

 Goal mapping helps you align your campaigns and experiments with your company's goals.
 Add your goal tree to your intelligence report to focus ideation metrics that matter.
 To learn more, read about building a goal map.

 Prepare your business intelligence report so it's ready for review at major team planning and decision-making sessions.
 Do this bi-weekly, quarterly, or monthly, depending on how often your team meets for ideation.

 Focus on stories and insights

 To get the most out of your report, fill it with it with meaningful insights and data that has a story to tell about your visitors.
-An intelligence review should feed your team's creative process; it helps you bridge the gap between raw data and hypothesis.
+An intelligence review should feed your team's creative process; use it to bridge the gap between raw data and a well-designed hypothesis.

-Use takeaways, summaries, and quick insights in your report to tell stories about your customers' desires, optimization opportunities, and competitive advantages.
-Consider leaving out other metrics that are more important for a performance report on KPIs and revenue; for ideation, this information can be a distraction.
+Use takeaways, summaries, and quick insights to tell stories about your customers' desires, optimization opportunities, and competitive advantages.
+Leave out metrics that are more useful for performance reports about KPIs and revenue; for purposes of ideation, this information can be a distraction.